 “Old medicine cabinets were installed directly inside the interior walls,” Richard D’Angelo, project manager at JWE Remodeling and Roofing.
 “These old units had a slot in the back that was used to discard used blades, which would allow them to fall into the wall cavity between framing studs, and collect on top of the bottom-plate stud.”

 The end result is visible in this photo taken by Atlanta builder Nancy Keenan, founder and owner of Harris Park Homes, when demolishing a home from the 1920s.
-For more mysteries about old homes, find out why they have a random toilet in the basement.

 Courtesy Harris Park Homes